-Details of pupil or pupils on whom 'positive e handling' was used b by a member of staff (name, class) Date, time and location of incident Names of staff involved (directly or as with esses) Details of any other pupils involved (directl difficulties. y or as witnesses).
-Inc clude details of any SEN, disability, medical o or social Description of incident by staff involved, inchandling' might be used. cluding any attempts to de-escalate and warnings given that 'pos itive Reasons for using 'positive handling' and de escription of 'positive handling' used.
-Any injury suffered by staff or pupils and ar ny first aid and/or med dical attention required.
-Follow up, including post-incident support a and any disciplinary a ction against pupil(s).
-Any information about the incident shared with staff not involve ed in it and external agencies.
-When and how those with parental responsexpressed. sibility were informed d about the incident and any views they have e Has any complaint been lodged? (details to be recorded elsewhe ere.)
-Report compiled by: Name: Role: Signed: Countersigned by: Name: Role: Signed: Date of report:
+Details of pupil or pupils on whom 'positive handling' was used by a member of staff (name, class) Date, time and location of incident Names of staff involved (directly or as witnesses) Details of any other pupils involved (directly or as witnesses).
+Include details of any SEN, disability, medical or social difficulties.
+Description of incident by staff involved, including any attempts to de-escalate and warnings given that 'positive handling' might be used.
+Reasons for using 'positive handling' and description of 'positive handling' used.
+Any injury suffered by staff or pupils and any first aid and/or medical attention required.
+Follow up, including post-incident support and any disciplinary action against pupil(s).
+Any information about the incident shared with staff not involved in it and external agencies.
+When and how those with parental responsibility were informed about the incident and any views they have expressed.
+Has any complaint been lodged? (details to be recorded elsewhere and held in the Headteacher's office) Report compiled by: Name: Role: Signed: Countersigned by member of SLT: Name: Role: Signed: Date of report: